We Are Neff. Rebranding a 30 Year Old Startup.

 Getting closer and closer to our final mark, we started developing a custom typography solution.
 What kind of creative agency would we be if we just picked a font and used it?
 Our designers worked hard to make sure every angle, every curve, was thoroughly thought out.

 Finalizing the wordmark form wasn’t the end of the journey for this logo.
 What fun would it be without an icon sidekick?
 We didn’t want to sacrifice the bold impact of wordmark by putting an icon with it, so we needed one that could stand alone and represent the brand independently as a companion mark.
-This is where our new logo family started taking shape.
+This is where the new logo family in the Neff rebrand started taking shape.

 The next agency-wide debate was: go wild with the color or tone it down?
 As you can see, we compromised.
 We chose a blend of our classic navy blue and a new bright coral.
 For the new color, we wanted to choose something that is loud, yet classy, and has strong character.
 To emphasize our services coming full circle, we blended the blue and the coral for shades to represent each service.